aspnetrun/run-aspnetcore-microservices/README.md

 ```csharp
 docker-compose -f docker-compose.yml -f docker-compose.override.yml up –d
 ```
 3. Wait for docker compose all microservices.
-That’s it!
+That’s it! (some microservices need extra time to work so please wait if not worked in first shut)

 4. You can **launch microservices** as below urls:
 * **RabbitMQ -> http://localhost:15672/**